mouracv/42Inception/README.md

 <br>

 ## 🚀 Installation
 To start the project, we need Docker.
-If you don’t have it, visit this [repository with a script to install Docker](https://github.com/andrexandre/script).
+If you don’t have it, you can install it using this [script to install Docker](https://github.com/andrexandre/script).

 ### Clone this repository:
 ```bash